 Common Mistakes When Recording an Audiobook

-Thomas: Jonathan, what are some mistakes that you see authors make when they’re recording audiobooks?
+Thomas: What mistakes do you see authors make when they’re recording audiobooks?

 Jonathan: I’ve edited a lot of audiobooks in my career.
-One of the mistakes I often see authors making is that they make a lot of extra background noises while they’re recording.
-They try to imitate voice-over actors they’ve seen in Hollywood, where they’re super animated and moving their arms around.
+Sometimes authors have too much extra background noise while they’re recording.
+When an author tries to imitate voice-over actors they’ve seen in Hollywood, they become super animated and move their arms around while they’re speaking.

-But this background movement is quite distracting in an audiobook and makes it sound unprofessional.
+But this background movement is distracting and makes it sound unprofessional.
 The body-movement noises are not easy to edit out.
 No one wants to hear your shirt rustling or your fingers tapping.

 Thomas: That’s one of the differences between an audiobook and a podcast.
 Podcasts have more of a “live” feel to them.
 A few “ums” or mouth noises here and there are okay.
 People still don’t like them, and we try to edit them out of this podcast as much as possible, but podcast listeners are more forgiving, especially if it was recorded live.

-Audiobook listeners are not quite as forgiving.
+Audiobook listeners are not as forgiving.
 They want a clean recording.
-Especially for fiction, the listener doesn’t want you to take them out of the story.
-When listening to an audiobook, the narrator disappears after a while, and the story is playing like a movie in the listener’s head.
+The listener doesn’t want the narrator to take them out of the story.
+For listeners of fiction audiobooks, the story plays like a movie in their head, and the narrator disappears after a while.
 They don’t want to be reminded that someone’s talking into a microphone.
 Loud lip smacks or breath sounds can take them out of the moment.

 Hindenburg Narrator Tutorials

-Thomas: For people who are wanting to learn more about Narrator, do you have any tutorials that teach people how to use the software?
+Thomas: Do you have any tutorials that teach people how to use the software?

 Jonathan: Yes, and we are constantly making more.
-You can find all the tutorials for Narrator on our website: https://hindenburg.com/academy/features/features-narrator/
+All the tutorials for Narrator on our website.

 I’m currently working on a video series for beginners in the world of audiobook production.
 It’s a comprehensive series that will walk you through the basic steps of using the Narrator software, making a demo, creating an audition page for an author, using ACX, and creating an audiobook.

-We also have hundreds of tutorial videos on our YouTube channel: https://www.youtube.com/c/Hindenburgsystems/videos
+We also have hundreds of tutorial videos on our YouTube channel.

 Thomas: I’m a big fan of Hindenburg software.
-I would recommend that you use the Narrator software if you plan to record your own audiobook.
-I’ve tried other software programs and none of them compare to Hindenburg’s Narrator software.
+I would recommend that you use the Narrator software to record your own audiobook.
+I’ve tried other software programs, and none of them compare to Hindenburg’s Narrator software.
 I have been using Hindenburg for years and it has totally changed my life.

 You may be wondering how I feed my family with a free podcast.
 The answer is simple.

 Novel Marketing is a Value for Value podcast.
-This means listeners who find the podcast valuable give that value back.
+That means listeners who find the podcast valuable give that value back.